Leafwise fixed points for $C^0$-small Hamiltonian flows: Introduction and main result

-provided that $\UU$ is chosen as in this proof, $(\phi^t)$ satisfies the conditions in Theorem \ref{thm:leafwise}, and the pair $(\phi^1,N)$ is nondegenerate in the sense of \cite[p.~105]{ZiLeafwise}.
-Here $b_i(N)$ denotes the $i$-th Betti number of $N$ with $\Z_2$-coefficients. \end{rmk} \begin{Rmk}[extreme cases] In the extreme cases $N=M$ and $N$ Lagrangian A.~Weinstein \cite{WePert,WeCrit} proved lower bounds on $\big|\Fix(\phi,N)\big|$ for the time-one flow $\phi$ of a $C^0$-small Hamiltonian vector field.
-Such a $\phi$ satisfies a stronger condition than the one in Theorem \ref{thm:leafwise}. \end{Rmk} The idea of proof of Theorem \ref{thm:leafwise} is to construct a symplectic submanifold $\wt M$ of the presymplectic manifold $M\x N$ that contains the diagonal embedding $\wt N$ of $N$ as a Lagrangian submanifold.
-The result will then follow from the fact that the zero section of the cotangent bundle $T^*\wt N$ is not displaceable in a Hamiltonian way.
-The manifold $\wt M$ is constructed by using a smooth family of local slices in $N$ that are transverse to the isotropic distribution $TN^\om$.
-Such a family can be viewed as a substitute for the symplectic quotient of $N$, which is in general not well-defined.
+If the answer to this question is yes then Theorem \ref{thm:leafwise} implies that given a closed coisotropic submanifold of $M$, every $\phi$ in some strong-$C^0$ neighbourhood of the identity in $\Ham_c(M,\om)$ has a leafwise fixed point.
+The answer is indeed yes for $M=\R^{2n}$ with the standard symplectic form.
+This follows from \cite[Lemma 3.2]{Se}.
+The answer is also affirmative if $M$ is a closed surface.
+This follows from the proof of \cite[Proposition 3.1]{Se} and from \cite[Lemma 3.2]{Se}.
+In general the question appears to be open. \end{rmk} To show that there exist $\UU$ and $\OO$ satisfying condition (\ref{thm:leafwise:Fix}) of Theorem \ref{thm:leafwise}, the idea is to construct a symplectic submanifold $\wt M$ of the manifold $M\x N$ that contains the diagonal embedding $\wt N$ of $N$ as a Lagrangian submanifold.
+This submanifold is constructed by using a smooth family of local slices in $N$ that are transverse to the isotropic distribution $TN^\om$.
+Such a family can be viewed as a substitute for the symplectic quotient of $N$.
+(This quotient is well-defined precisely if $N$ is regular.)

+Because the restriction of the Hamiltonian flow $(\phi^t)$ to $N$ stays $C^0$-close to the inclusion $N\to M$, we can lift it from $M$ to $\wt M$.
+Intersection points of $\wt N$ with its image under the lifted time-1-flow correspond to leafwise fixed points of $\phi^1$.
+Using Weinstein's theorem we identify a neighbourhood of $\wt N$ in $\wt M$ with a neighbourhood of the zero section of the cotangent bundle $T^*\wt N$.
+Since the zero section is not displaceable in a Hamiltonian way, it will now follow that there exist $\UU$ and $\OO$ satisfying condition (\ref{thm:leafwise:Fix}) of Theorem \ref{thm:leafwise}. ($\OO$-nondegeneracy translates into transversality of the Lagrangian intersection in the cotangent bundle.)

-The proof refines an approach from \cite{ZiLeafwise} that only works in the regular case.
+This proof refines an approach from \cite{ZiLeafwise} that only works in the regular case.
 (See Remark \ref{rmk:regular} below.)
-It suggests a construction of a local coisotropic version of Floer homology.
-(See the next section.)